JEMILHAMZA/PRODIGY_FS_01/README.md

 - **Admin Role**: Admins have full control, including the ability to create, read, and update events.
 - **User Role**: Regular users are limited to viewing events, with no permission to make changes.

----

-This version is clear, concise, and focuses on the key points of the project.